cwsaunders/db-internals-deep-dive-notes/README.md

 # db-internals-deep-dive-notes
-My notes for the book "Database Internals: Deep Dive into How Distributed Data Systems Work
+My notes for the book "Database Internals: Deep Dive into How Distributed Data Systems Work"